seven1m/froman/README.md

 ## Installation

-If you're on Mac, you can download the binary [here](https://github.com/seven1m/froman/releases).
+You can download the binary [here](https://github.com/seven1m/froman/releases).

-For other platforms, you'll need to build with Rust:
+If your platform binary is not available there, you'll need to build with Rust:

 ```
 curl https://sh.rustup.rs -sSf | sh